 The technology/pedagogy nexus of a mobile learning strategy

 It’s imperative that any mobile learning strategy actively involves learners in constructing new understandings.
-Essentially, embracing mLearning features, such as mobile authoring, is one of the simplest methods of boosting retention rates.
+Essentially, embracing mLearning features, such as mobile authoring, is one of the simplest methods of boosting retention rates of instructional technologies.
 When learners are involved in the creative transformation of knowledge and skills, engagement automatically shoots up and initial understandings are solidified.
 It really is a special kind of magic!
-With learning software such as EdApp, you don’t need to know how to code to upload questions and answers from the template library, and it’s easy to add a little wow factor to your lessons by incorporating stimulating visual assets with the Canva integration button.
+With learning software such as EdApp, you don’t need to know how to code to upload questions and answers from the template library, and it’s easy to add a little wow factor to your corporate learning lessons by incorporating stimulating visual assets with the Canva integration button.

 It may also be worthwhile deep-diving into instructional design theories to help provide a guiding framework around module creation from the macro to micro perspective.
-Two golden rules to follow are:
+Two golden rules of learning design to follow are:

 - Less is more!
 Keep lessons minimalist, keeping in mind that they are designed to be engaged with on a mobile screen.